 A Quick Reminder

 Unpaid cable bills can damage your credit, even when they’re not being covered by a credit card.
 Accounts that go unpaid long enough can wind up in collections, which will hurt your scores.
-(You can see how any collections accounts may be affecting your credit by viewing your two free credit scores, updated each month, on Credit.com.)
+(You can see how any collections accounts may be affecting your credit by viewing your two free credit scores, updated every 14 days, on Credit.com.)

 If your credit is in rough shape, due to an collection account or other payment history troubles, you may be able to improve your scores by paying delinquent accounts, addressing high credit card balances and disputing any errors that may be weighing them down.
 And remember, you can build good credit in the long term by making all loan payments on time, keeping debt levels low and adding to the mix of accounts you have, as your score and wallet can handle it.